knightworlds/Raydium-Volume-Bot/README.md

 3. Configure the environment variables

-Rename the .env.example file to .env and set the necessary environment variables, including:
 - RPC and WSS configurations
 - The secret key for the main wallet
 - Jito authentication keypair